-2. Enter a short Description of the destination.
-This appears next to the unfiltered destination name on the Unfiltered Destinations page, and should clearly identify the unfiltered target site or sites to any administrator.
+2. Enter, verify, or update the short Description of the destination.
+This appears next to the unfiltered destination name on the Unfiltered Destinations page, and should clearly identify the target site or sites to any administrator.

 The character restrictions that apply to names also apply to descriptions, with 2 exceptions: descriptions can include periods (.) and commas (,).